radanalyticsio/jiminy-modeler/README.md

 In the command above, we assume that the postgreSQL database has associated username, database name and password `postgres`.
 These command line arguments can be amended appropriately to connect to the correct postgreSQL table, where the ratings are held.

 The commands given above will launch the modeler.
-To watch the modeler, run
+To watch the modeler, run:

 ```bash
 oc logs -f s/Modeler/modeler/